-Look for cheap holidays in July?
-This is a tricky time of year to find big discounts, but there are plenty of good-value holidays around, if you know where to look.
+Looking for cheap holidays in July?
+This is always a tricky time of year to find discounts, but there are plenty of good-value holidays around, if you know where to look.

 The demand for flights in July is high, which means you need to book as early as possible, up to a year beforehand.
 If I find low fares to a destination I want to visit, I will book the flights then and there and worry later about finding somewhere to stay.
 That’s usually the easy bit!

 There are other ways to save money.
 You can, of course, holiday in the UK.
 The weather in July ought to be good and as you are saving on flights you can afford to splash out a bit on hotels, cottage rentals or dining out.

 An alternative approach is to book a cross-Channel ferry or the Eurotunnel.
 These can be good value, particularly if you avoid the first weekend of the school summer holidays and steer away from the long routes in the Western Channel.
 The quick crossing between Dover and Calais is much better value.
 Note: all the travel companies featured on this website are personally recommended by our editors.

 Want to save up to 40% on holidays?
 Enter your email address below to receive a free weekly deals newsletter from 101 Holidays.
 You can unsubscribe at any time.
 View a sample newsletter.

 Cheap holidays in July in the UK